 Aaron joined the Trust in March 2015.
 He answers the telephone, emails and postal queries and helps to maintain our Friends and Adoption schemes.
 He also helps with all our other “admin processes” and works on our publications including Feedback and Owl-e-news.

 He originates from Fowey in Cornwall and moved to Devon 8 years ago.
 He has a keen interest in wildlife and is an avid wild swimmer and, with friends, is working on a new book on the topic.
 He takes every opportunity to enjoy the glorious Devon coast and countryside.
 He is a keen singer and has performed alongside Jo, who used to work at the Trust, in musicals in the local area.

 Vanessa describes herself as an ‘escaped teacher’ having moved to Devon from the West Midlands where she taught Art in comprehensive schools and to teenagers excluded from school.
-Vanessa has two grown-up sons.
+Vanessa has two sons.
 Alongside working for the Barn Owl Trust, she is also self-employed as a web presence developer for local small businesses and works with her husband, Alan, building and managing websites, including the Barn Owl Trust website.
-She loves yoga, drawing, singing in a choir and walking in nature.
+She loves yoga, drawing and walking in nature.